-The Commission is required by Florida law to update the Florida Building Code every three years, and the 2010 Edition will represent the third update and fourth edition of the Code.
+The Commission is required by Florida law to update the Florida Building Code every three years, and the 2007 Edition represented the second update and third edition of the Code.
 The update process is based on the code development cycle of the national model building codes, which serve as the "foundation" codes for the Florida Building Code.

 Florida Statute, Chapter 553.77(1)(b), requires the Commission to make a continual study of the Florida Building Code and related laws and on a triennial basis report findings and recommendations to the Legislature for provisions of law that should be changed.
 The Commission conducted the first assessment in 2005 and effected changes to the System as a result of the assessment process.
 2011 will mark the ten-year anniversary since the Florida Building Code became effective, and the Commission is initiating a comprehensive assessment of the Building Code System with recommendations being developed by the Commission's Building Code System Assessment Ad Hoc Committee.
 Public input will be a major component of the assessment part of the Commission's analysis of the Building Code System.
-The Commission's recommendations will be a major component of the recommendations will be a major component of the recommendations will be a major component of the system.
+The Commission's recommendations will be a major component of their Report to the 2012 Legislature.

 During 2009 the Commission initiated the 2010 Code Update process by selecting the 2009 I-Codes as the foundation codes for the 2010 Edition of the Florida Building Code.
-The Commission is in the process of developing and adopting the 2010 Edition of the Florida Building Code with an effective date of December 31, 2011.
+The Commission is in the process of implementing the 2010 Edition of the Florida Building Code with an effective date of December 31, 2011.
 The Commission focused on removing (unnecessary) and maintaining (needed) Florida Specific requirements to the Code.